infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_zone_forward.md

   ns_group = "test"
 }

-// accessing Zone Forward by specifying fqdn, view and comment data "infoblox_zone_forward" "datazone_foward_fqdn_view_comment" {
+# Accessing Zone Forward by specifying fqdn, view and comment
+data "infoblox_zone_forward" "datazone_foward_fqdn_view_comment" {
   filters = {
     fqdn = "195.1.0.0/24"
     view = "default"
     comment = "Forward zone IPV4"
   }
-  // This is just to ensure that the record has been be created depends_on = [infoblox_zone_forward.forwardzone_IPV4_nsGroup_externalNsGroup] }
+  # This is just to ensure that the record has been be created
+  depends_on = [infoblox_zone_forward.forwardzone_IPV4_nsGroup_externalNsGroup]
+}

-// returns matching Zone Forward with fqdn, view and comment, if any output "zone_forward_data4" {
+# Returns matching Zone Forward with fqdn, view and comment, if any
+output "zone_forward_data4" {
   value = data.infoblox_zone_forward.datazone_foward_fqdn_view_comment
 }